dustming/basinmaker/docs/installation.rst

     Following GRASS GIS addons(r.accumulate,r.clip,r.stream.basins and r.stream.snap) needs to be installed.
 How to install GRASS GIS addon can be found in `here <https://grass.osgeo.org/download/addons/>`_.

+#.
+Run basinmaker.sh everytime you want to use basinmaker python packages